-Originally Published: January 23, 2004 - Last Updated / Reviewed On: March 12, 2010
+Originally Published: January 23, 2004 - Last Updated / Reviewed On: May 21, 2015

 I have a breast reduction coming up soon and I wanted to know if you could explain to me how and what is done so that I could understand it better?

 In the operating room, general anesthesia is given so that you are unconscious throughout the procedure.
 An incision is usually made around the nipple and areola, and then down underneath the breast, so that the scars are somewhat hidden by the breast's natural crease (the scars should be completely hidden by your bra or bikini top in the future).
 The surgeon usually tries to leave the areola and nipple attached throughout the surgery, if possible, although when large amounts of breast tissue are removed, the nipple and areola need to be detached and repositioned in a higher location on the remaining breast tissue.

 Some of the side effects of this surgery may include decreased or lost sensation in the breast skin and/or nipple and areola.
 If the surgery required significant removal of glandular tissue, a woman may not be able to breastfeed in the future.
 Post-surgery, small and flexible drainage tubes are usually left in the breasts for a day or two to drain fluid that may accumulate.
 Patients typically go home or stay one to two days in the hospital, and are provided with prescription painkillers and antibiotics.
 Complete healing from surgery, on average, takes a year.
 While post-surgical guidelines vary among patients (and should be discussed in detail with the surgeon), some of the following may be helpful to keep in mind:

 - Avoid lifting more than five pounds for a month following surgery